Which AUR helper? Use Yay!

 When the installer asks you which packages to install, press the Enter key and install all the recommended dependencies.

 ~/Programs and do the compilation and installation of the AUR programs from there.
-Also, if you are curious, I got this git link from Yay page in the AUR.
+Also, if you are curious, I got the git link from Yay page in the AUR.

 When you run the above command, a folder called